uib-ub/chc-monorepo/README.md

 # Cultural Heritage Collections @ UiB-UB

-This is a monorepo containing the web exhibitions published by UiB-UB.
+This is a monorepo containing the web exhibitions, API published by UiB-UB.

 ## What's inside?

 This Turborepo uses [npm](https://npmjs.com) as a packages manager.
+It uses Next.js v13, React v18 and Sanity Studio v3.

 It includes the following packages/apps:

 ### Apps

-- `exh-nt`: the exhibition _Neverending and temporary_, a [Next.js](https://nextjs.org) app
+- `exh-nt`: the exhibition _Never-ending and temporary_, a [Next.js](https://nextjs.org) app
 - `api-ub`: the API for the Special collection at the University of Bergen Library, a [Next.js](https://nextjs.org) app
 - `url-shortener`: WIP, a url redirect service with QR, a [Next.js](https://nextjs.org) app
-- ~~`exh-nt-studio`: the headless CMS for _Neverending and temporary_, a [Sanity](https://sanity.io) Studio~~
+- ~~`exh-nt-studio`: the headless CMS for _Neverending and temporary_, a [Sanity](https://sanity.io) Studio~~ DEPRECATED.

 ### Packages

-- ui: core React components
+- `eslint-preset-custom`: ESLint preset
+- `tailwind-config`: shared tailwindcss config
-- tsconfig: shared tsconfig.jsons used throughout the monorepo
+- `tsconfig`: shared tsconfig.jsons used throughout the monorepo
-- eslint-preset-custom: ESLint preset
+- `ui`: core React components

-Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).
+Each package/app is aims to react 100% [TypeScript](https://www.typescriptlang.org/).

 ### Utilities